 About Redefining Communications

-A consultancy founded by Jenni Field, experienced business communications strategist, author and international speaker
+A communications consultancy specialising in internal communication, founded by Jenni Field – experienced business communications strategist, author and international speaker

 My first dedicated role in internal communication